 How many seconds after each rebound does it take her to reach a height of 50 cm during the descent?
 Round your answer to the nearest tenth of a second.

-What fraction of the time is Isabella at least 1.2 m above the trampoline?
+What fraction of the time is Nada at least 1.2 m above the trampoline?
 Express your answer as a percentage correct to one decimal place.

 The outside temperature (in degrees Celsius) on a certain day was modeled with , where is the time after midnight in hours.
 At what times of the day was the temperature ?
 Give your answer to the nearest minute using a 24-hour format.

 - B11:06, 20:54